It Me.

 Just as an engineer would consider the strength of a cross beam, I focus on the structure of the sculpture itself.
 I build my sculptures solid on an armature (as a building is on a frame), allowing me the flexibility to push and pull the clay.
 This is what draws me to clay: it is a physically intensive experience in which I may manually move over 1,000 pounds of clay for a single sculpture, much like bricking a wall or building a cob house.

 Function is my next focus: what power do I want my sculpture to invoke?
 What building represents that emotion, feeling, or strength?
 As far back as the first century, the Roman architect Vitruvius understood the importance of a building reflecting its function.
 He wrote of this significance as one of his three principles of architecture outlined in the oldest architectural theory manuscripts that survived from antiquity.
 To this end, if I am creating an introspective and deeply focused figure, fashioning it after a lighthouse or a library would be more appropriate than a train station or flour mill.
-This helps the viewer intuit my intent with the sculpture.
+This helps the

 Afterall, our strengths as individuals are rooted in our differences and what we have to offer to the community.
 A leader’s strengths are capitalized by loyal friends.
 A dedicated worker is more productive with supportive coworkers.
 And as those sentences contain no indication of gender, I aim to have my sculptures personify these varying strengths regardless of what one would assume would be their gender assigned at birth.